thitaree-13/CPE112_final_project/README.md

 | Requires sorted data | No | No | Yes |
 | Insert | O(1) | O(1) | O(n) must re-sort |
 | Best for | ID lookup | small datasets | sorted arrays |

+Hash Table provides much faster searching performance, especially when the number of books becomes large.

 ### Used In
 - Search book by ID